ctbuckley/DarkerNotes/README.md

 1. Clone the repository in your eclipse workspace directory `git clone git@github.com:Laurenzarus/csci201Project3.git`
 2. Open Eclipse
 3. Go to `File -> Open Projects From File System...`
-4. Import soure from the directory you cloned, the folder called `final-project`
+4. Import source from the directory you cloned, the folder called `final-project`
 5. Click Finish
 6. success!